-The Adviser has contractually agreed to reduce the Funds' fees and/or to absorb expenses of the Funds until at least until March 1, 2023 to ensure that total annual Fund operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs, such as interest and dividend expenses on securities sold short; taxes;
+The Adviser has contractually agreed to reduce the Funds' fees and/or to absorb expenses of the Funds until at least until March 1, 2024 to ensure that total annual Fund operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs, such as interest and dividend expenses on securities sold short; taxes; and extraordinary expenses, such as litigation expenses) do not exceed the percentages in the table below, expressed as a percentage of average daily net assets attributable to each respective share class of the Funds.
+This agreement may be terminated by the Board on 60 days' written notice to the Adviser.
+These expense reimbursements are subject to possible recoupment from a Fund in future years on a rolling three-year basis (within three years after the fees have been waived or reimbursed) if such recoupment can be achieved within the below expense limits as well as any expense limitation that was in effect at the time the reimbursement was made.
+Fee waiver and reimbursement arrangements can decrease a Fund's expenses and increase its performance.

 Class Expense Cap Minimum Duration

-Redwood Manage ed Volatility Fund
+Redwood Manageo l Volatility Fund

-I 1.67% March 1, 2023
+Ι 1.67% March 1, 2024

-N 1.92% March 1, 2023
+N 1.92% March 1, 2024

-Y 1.43% March 1, 2023

-Redwood Manage ed Municipal Income Fu nd
+Redwood Manageo l Municipal Income Fu nd

-I 1.00% March 1, 2023
+Ι 1.00% March 1, 2024

-N 1.25% March 1, 2023
+N 1.25% March 1, 2024

-Redwood AlphaF actor® Tactical Internat ional Fund
+Redwood AlphaFa ctor [®] Tactical Internat ional Fund

-I 1.20% March 1, 2023
+Ι 1.20% March 1, 2024

-N 1.45% March 1, 2023
+N 1.45% March 1, 2024

-Redwood Systems Redwood Systematic Macro Trend ("SMarT") Fund
+Redwood Systemat Redwood Systematic Macro Trend ("SMarT") Fund

-I 1.30% March 1, 2023
+Ι 1.30% March 1, 2024

-N 1.55% March 1, 2023
+N 1.55% March 1, 2024